matsengrp/cft/README.md

 ```
 	$ module use ~matsengrp/modules
-	$ module load phylip
-	$ module load seqmagick
-	$ module load FastTree
+	$ module load phylip seqmagick FastTree
 ```

 Now create a virtual environment.
-These instructios assume you will operating in a virtual environment using `conda`.
+These instructions assume you will operating in a virtual environment using `conda`.
 Use `module load matsengrp-anaconda` if the `conda` command is not available in your path.
 You can also mimic these instructions using `virtualenv` and